Unsupervised Discovery of Failure Taxonomies from Deployment Logs: Related Works

-\paragraph{Failure Mining in Autonomous Systems.} Falsification has emerged as a prominent methodology for uncovering failures in autonomous systems.
-A variety of approaches \cite{fals1,fals2,fals3,fals4,fals5,fals6} have been proposed, wherein systems are tested in simulated environments with varied conditions designed to provoke failures.
-Such controlled testing allows researchers to identify the specific environmental parameters responsible for system breakdowns.
-However, while these methods effectively reveal failure scenarios tied to controlled variables, they fall short in capturing semantic failure modes of the system that require nuanced interpretation, requiring a human to manually go through those failure scenarios to identify failure modes of the system.
-In contrast, our approach leverages readily collected failure data to automatically discover semantic failure modes, bypassing manual human inspection.
+\textbf{Failure Mining in Autonomous Systems.} Falsification has emerged as a prominent methodology for uncovering failures in autonomous systems.
+Various approaches \cite{fals1,fals2,fals3,fals4,fals5,fals6,fals7} test systems in simulated environments under conditions designed to provoke failures.
+These methods are effective for identifying environmental parameters responsible for system breakdowns under controlled settings.
+However, they typically operate by tuning predefined parameterizations.
+Moreover, identifying the underlying causes of the resulting failure cases requires manual inspection.
+In contrast, our work automates the entire pipeline, leveraging large-scale deployment datasets for unsupervised failure reasoning and categorization to form interpretable, actionable taxonomies without any human effort.

-\paragraph{Language-based Failure Reasoning in Robotics.} Recently, several studies have begun to integrate LLMs into robotic systems to generate language-based explanations of failures.
-For instance, \cite{aha} demonstrates the use of LLMs to generate explanations for failures in manipulation tasks, thereby improving system diagnostic capabilities.
-Similarly, \cite{reflect} presents an LLM-based framework that not only produces informative failure explanations but also guides a language-based planner in correcting those failures for manipulation tasks.
-Our work extends these concepts to the domain of failure mode analysis, where the goal is to automatically cluster and interpret semantically rich descriptions from raw failure data, ultimately supporting downstream applications like enhanced monitoring and targeted data collection.
+\textbf{Language-based Failure Reasoning in Robotics.} Recent works integrate LLMs into robotic systems to generate natural-language failure explanations, demonstrating that informative failure descriptions enhance diagnostic capabilities in manipulation tasks \cite{reflect, aha, lu2025robofac, qi2026selfrefining, pacaud2025guardian}.
+These approaches primarily operate at the individual episode level, explaining or correcting specific failures.
+In contrast, we address the orthogonal problem of finding corpus-level failure structure: automatically discovering and organizing failure modes across deployment logs, without supervision.